TAG Heuer: Watches

 TAG Heuer's current lines include Formula One, Aquaracer, Link, Carrera, Monaco, Connected, Autavia, and Heuer Heritage.

 Some of the more recently announced models include the Monaco V4 (the movement of which is driven by belts rather than gears); the Carrera Calibre 360 (the first mechanical wrist chronograph to measure and display time to 1/100 of a second) and the Monaco 69 (with both a digital chronograph accurate to a millisecond and a traditional mechanical movement, with a hinged mechanism allowing wearers to flip the watch between its two separate dials).

 London-based Christoph Behling has been the lead designer for TAG Heuer since 2004.
-The collaboration has resulted in some of the brand's most celebrated pieces including the world's fastest chronograph, the Mikrogirder 1/2000th, launched in 2012.
+The collaboration has resulted in some of the brand's most celebrated pieces including the world's fastest chronograph, the Mikrogirder 1/2000, launched in 2012.

 Many TAG Heuer watches feature chronographs.
 In January 2011 TAG Heuer announced the new Carrera Mikrograph, the first TAG Heuer to use the in-house Mikrograph movement, which is accurate to 1/100 of a second.
 Additionally, TAG Heuer has also released the limited edition Carrera MP4-12C to commemorate the launch of the McLaren MP4-12C supercar.
 TAG Heuer has been a partner of the McLaren F1 team for over 26 years.

-At the Basel 2011 show in March 2011, TAG Heuer announced the Mikrotimer Flying 1000, a concept mechanical watch capable of accuracy of 1/1000 of a second—ten times faster than the Mikrograph.
+At the Basel 2011 show in March 2011, TAG Heuer announced the Mikrotimer Flying 1000, a concept mechanical watch capable of accuracy of 1/1000 of a second—ten times more accurate than the Mikrograph.

-This mark was superseded in January 2012 with the Mikrogirder model, precise to 5/10,000ths of a second.
+This mark was superseded in January 2012 with the Mikrogirder model, precise to 1/2,000 of a second.

 TAG Heuer Connected

 On November 9, 2015, TAG Heuer announced the launch of their first smartwatch which they named Tag Heuer Connected.
 The watch runs on the Android Wear operating system which is used by many smartwatch brands.
+It uses Intel chips.

 TAG Heuer Connected also offers its own app which principally offers several custom TAG Heuer watch faces which include "Three-Hand", "Chronograph", "GMT", "Themed", "Ambassador" and "Exclusive" watch faces.
 Each watch face (other than Ambassador and Exclusive) offer black, blue and white backgrounds.
 The app also provides three smart functions which are a stopwatch, alarm and timer.

 All other smartwatch functions and apps are driven via the Android Wear operating system.

 In March 2017, TAG Heuer introduced a new smartwatch, TAG Heuer's Connected Modular 45, which allows its owners to switch between connected and mechanical modules.

 In May 2017, TAG Heuer partnered with 20th Century Fox to make the TAG Heuer Connected the official watch of Kingsman: The Golden Circle.

+In 2022, the Connected Calibre line of smartwatches was introduced.